mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## Project creation

-Once you have a provider, tenant and a template correctly configured, you are able to create a new project using the `Create project` button in the Home area of Console.
+Once you have a provider, company and a template correctly configured, you are able to create a new project using the `Create project` button in the Home area of Console.

 ![new-project-cards-headers](img/new-project-cards-headers.png)